Thulani Maseko

-Thulani Rudolf Maseko (1 March 1970 – 21 January 2023) was a Swazi human rights lawyer who was imprisoned from 2014 to 2015, and declared a prisoner of conscience by Amnesty International.
+Thulani Rudolf Maseko (1 March 1970 – 21 January 2023) was a Swazi human rights lawyer who previously served as the Secretary General of the People's United Democratic Movement (PUDEMO).
+He was imprisoned from 2014 to 2015, and declared a prisoner of conscience by Amnesty International.
 He launched a court challenge to King Mswati III of Eswatini in 2018 and was assassinated in 2023.

-He was a member of the People's United Democratic Movement (Pudemo).

 Early life and education

-Maseko was born at Luhleko, near Bhunya in Swaziland's Manzini Region on 1 March 1970.
+Maseko was born in Luhleko, near Bhunya in Swaziland's Manzini Region on 1 March 1970.
 He attended the University of Swaziland, graduating with a Bachelor of Arts in Law in 1994 and a Bachelor of Laws in 1997.
 In 2011, he earned a Master in International Legal Studies from the American University's Washington College of Law.

-Later life
+Activism and imprisonment

 Maseko was a democracy advocate, and a human rights lawyer noted for his efforts to protect minority groups and people who had been evicted from their homes.
+In 2009, he represented the Swaziland National Ex-Miners Workers Group in their successful case against the government for failing to uphold the provisions of the Constitution that all Swazi children would receive free primary education within three years of it being implemented.

-On 18 March 2014, Thulani was jailed for contempt of court after criticising Swaziland's judicial system.
+On 18 March 2014, Maseko was jailed for contempt of court after criticising Swaziland's judicial system.
 In April 2014, People's United Democratic Movement General Secretary Mlungisi Makhanya was arrested for wearing a party T-shirt to protest the incarceration of Maseko and journalist Bheki Makhubu.

 In August 2014, Maseko wrote to United States President Barack Obama from prison, seeking his intervention ahead of the 2014 United States–Africa Leaders Summit.
 Maseko was released from prison on 30 July 2015.
 He had been declared a prisoner of conscience by Amnesty International.

 In 2018, Maseko launched a court challenge against Mswati III's change of the country's name from Swaziland to Eswatini.

 Death

-Maseko was assassinated in his own living room, in front of his family on 21 January 2023.
+Maseko was assassinated in his own living room, in front of his family on 21 January 2023 in Luhleko.
 This followed intensified efforts to silence pro-democracy and human rights advocates in Eswatini.
 Speaking earlier on the day of the assassination, King Mswati III said, publicly, that "People should not shed tears and complain about mercenaries killing them.
 These people started the violence first".

-Reaction
+Maseko was buried on 29 January 2023.